 At Maclay School, Pre-K3—12 students set their own paths to success, becoming adaptable, prepared and creative leaders.
 Maclay students know that when you are part of a community that believes in your innate potential, nothing can stop you.

+We are often at waiting pools in many grade levels.
 Our recommendation is that if you are thinking about Maclay School in the future, start the application process early as grades often fill quickly.
+We will begin making offers to new Pre-K students in December.
+Offers for new students in grades K-11 (with completed applications) will begin January 2019.

 To schedule a tour, call Garrett Robinson in the Admissions Office at email@example.com or 850-893-7857